-Tri-ply, made in USA.
+Tri-ply, fully clad, made in USA.
 Vollrath makes several lines of cookware with the Tribute being their top quality line, with sidewalls even thicker than All-Clad D3 and offering better performance due to a thicker aluminum core.
 It's also less expensive, with a 12-inch skillet going for around $95.

 Some pieces of Tribute also have 4 rivets (as you can see in the image above), which are a pain to clean around (not to mention overkill).

 If you want top quality American-made cookware that's built like a tank at a lower price than All-Clad, Vollrath Tribute is a decent option.